RedditRecs

 Reddit Icon

-mcsquoggle • 29 days ago
+mcsquoggle • about 2 months ago

 Yeah, I just looked up the Dell IPS 49".
 Price is around $1400.
 The color accuracy, built-in KVM, and USB-C hub seem great for visual work.
 I'm guessing the Picture-by-Picture mode helps when switching between devices?